 Why does brain fog happen?

-The risk of cognitive impairment is higher for those of us who enter induced menopause before age 49, specifically when it comes to episodic and semantic (or language-related) memory.
-Additionally, an increased risk of Alzheimer’s is associated with a younger age of menopause.
+We do know that a younger age at menopause is associated with an increased risk of Alzheimer’s.
 In one study, women who went into menopause between ages 41-46 had a 29% higher chance of developing Alzheimer’s than women who hit menopause between 51-55.

-There’s no way to sugarcoat the fact that upwards of 60% of women report difficulty concentrating during menopause, but we CAN take comfort in knowing that the majority will NOT develop Alzheimer’s disease.
+There’s no way to sugarcoat the fact that upwards of 60% of women report difficulty concentrating during menopause, but we CAN take comfort in knowing that these changes are temporary, and the majority will NOT develop dementia.

 Fortunately, brain health is not out of our control, and there’s much we can do to nourish that noggin as we age.
 As Richard Isaacson, founder of the Alzheimer’s Prevention Clinic at Weill Cornell Medicine and NewYork-Presbyterian Hospital states: